riadahmed1/B10A5-DOM-Quest-Build-and-Manipulate/Concepts/readme.md

   ok - Account balance with a coin icon on the right. ok - "Donation" and "History" buttons in the center (as per Figma).
-- **Donation Cards**: Create 3 donation cards with the following details:
-  - Image on the left.
-  - Donation title.
-  - Donation info.
-  - Current donation amount.
-  - Input field for donation amount.
-  - Button for submitting the donation.
+- **Donation Cards**: Create 3 donation cards with the following details: ok - Image on the left. ok - Donation title. ok - Donation info. ok - Current donation amount. ok - Input field for donation amount. ok - Button for submitting the donation.
 - **History Section**: Initially hidden and empty.

 ## Functionalities